TidkeAniket/Flight-Booking/README.md

-Flight fare is detected using ML model
+Flight fare is predicted using ML model